If you have a lot of clutter in multiple rooms, hiring a professional organiser to make over your entire home is not fast or cheap.

 - Roll up your sleeves and work hard so you get through more.

-- Ask for homework, ways in which you can go deeper into the minutiae of areas you glossed over.
+- Ask for homework, or further extension of what was done in the session.
 For example maybe the organiser threw all the Lego into one tub and can suggest you buy a divided container and sort by colour or shape.

 Professional Organiser on a budget – after the session